tuletech/report_cat/README.md

 # TODO

+ * Expose report list and factory method
+ * Pre and post to_sql hooks

  * Fix pending spec due to Travis problem

  * Add a AnnotatedReport class - base report left joined to an "annotation" report